RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Enable Redis Application plug-in

-!!! important "Redis Application plug-in is disabled by default"
+!!! important "Redis Application plug-in is disabled by default."

 Go to `Configuration` -> `Plugins` and enable Redis Application plug-in.

 ## Configure Redis Data Source

-!!! note "The [Configuration](redis-datasource/configuration.md) page explains how to configure Redis Data Source"
+!!! note "The [Configuration](redis-datasource/configuration.md) page explains how to configure Redis Data Source."

 Open Grafana in your browser and configure Redis Data Source.
 You can add as many data sources as you want to support multiple Redis databases.